Mosby Gray PhotographyPhotographer Male Fairfax, Virginia, US

 I am constantly working on enhancing my style which I consider to be true life black and white type pictures.
 I also dabble in some color pictures which I have developed a particular style to shoot them in.
 I am not a heavy photoshopper and will never be a graphic artist.
 Black and white is my main format although I do some color from time to time.
-I know I use some harsh darkness at times to balance off a natural light.
-It is just the way I end up seeing things.
 I like the way black and white bends reality into it's own art form.

 I am striving to create beautiful pictures that feature real people.
 I do not care if you are old or young, heavy or skinny, have imperfections or are perfect.
 I love people being who they really are.
 So if you have been called too short, too tall, too heavy, or anything else which society may have outcasted you as not being perfect or beautiful, contact me.
 You are the person I would love to shoot with!